phuongdo/coccoc/course03/REAME.md

 #### Pass Hacker Demo..

 This demo attempts to use brute force to discover the password ( in SHA-1 hash format).
-It takes the initial part of the session key (ip:port:salt), appends a possible secret key, takes the SHA-1 hash, and compares the result to a hash that is known to be good.
+It takes the initial part of the "prefix:db, appends a possible passwrod, takes the SHA-1 hash, and compares the result to a hash that is known to be good.
+If hash matched, return found.

-This is a lot of computation, so hasspass offloads the secret key generation, SHA-1 calculation, and verification to the GPU using PyCUDA.
-On my system, with a GeForce RTX 2060, it's capable of checking about 4M passwords per second.

 The password supporse  is 9 characters of lowercase alpha and digits.
 Thus, a brute-force crack needs to try 36^9 keys, which take a lot of time to compute ( ~ 20 days).
 You can set to 6 for faster compuation.
+(36^6 keys)

 Run with: